Ethelt/kosciuszkon/README.md

-# EcoJob - Kościuszkon Hackathon Project
+# GreenJob - Kościuszkon 2025 Hackathon Project

 Here is the setup for the GreenJob project, created for the Kościuszkon Hackathon 2025.
 This is a full-stack application developed by the "Arabska na grubym enjoyers" team in a monorepo structure.
 Below, you'll find instructions for setting up both the backend and frontend components of the project.